obengwilliam/distributed_systems/README.md

 # understanding_distributed_systems
-`If you can possibly do without distributed systems then you should do it` - Robert Morris
+`If you can possibly do it without distributed systems then you should do it` - Robert Morris

-By why
+# What is distributed Systems?
+Coperating computers communication over a network to get some concurrent task done

+### Examples
+- Big Data computations like map reduce
+- peer to peer file sharing

+# Why is it important to learn about it ?
+ - critical infrastracture out is basded on distributed

+## But Why ?
+ - high performace/ to archieve some form of parellism
-high performance through parellism tolerate fault
+ - To tolerate fault
+ -  Some problems are natuarlly spread out in space- Bank transfer across countries
-Natural physical reasons - talking too banks at different locations Security Goal
+ - Security Goal to archieve isolation

-Problems
-- Concurreny problems
+# Why is it generally considerd hard?
-- Multiple pieces plus a network so many failure problems
+- Concurrency problems
+- Unexpected failure patterns/ Like partial failures
-- Often to get performance but it is tricky to do it
+- Often to get performance but it is still tricky and need to more carefull

+# Why any developer will be interested?
+- Generally for the Developer distributed systerms have interesting problems and solutions which interesting
+- Goood a mental model or all the systems we interact on a daily basics

+# But before we continue what is a system ?
+A software system generally can broken down to three things
+ - storage
+ - computation
+ - communication

+So a distributed software system is simply providing useful abstractions around stroage, computation and communication across multiple computers focused on a specific goal

 We will talk about Systems that provide / Abstractions
  - storage